Mirror images of lensed star clusters with mismatched spectral energy distributions: A possible signature of top-heavy stellar initial mass functions and extreme stars in high-redshift star clusters: Discussion

 \subsection{Binary stars and correlated microlensing magnifications}

-Our current modelling is based on the assumption that the microlensing magnifications of the stars within a star cluster are uncorrelated, in the sense that the microlensing magnification of one cluster member is expected to be independent from that of its closest neighbour.
-This assumption breaks down for small projected separations between star cluster members, since the effects of microlensing are correlated on microarcsecond scales in the source plane (see Figures 1 and 4 in \citealt{Palencia24} for examples featuring both single microcaustics and dense networks of such caustics).
+Our current modelling is based on the assumption that the microlensing magnifications of the stars within a star cluster are uncorrelated, in the sense that the microlensing magnification of one star cluster member is expected to be independent from that of its closest neighbour.
+This assumption breaks down for small projected separations between stars, since the effects of microlensing are correlated on microarcsecond scales in the source plane (see Figures 1 and 4 in \citealt{Palencia24} for examples featuring both single microcaustics and dense networks of such caustics).
 Hence, two stars located at projected distances comparable to this scale (1 microarcsecond is $\approx 6\times 10^{-3}$ pc for $z_\mathrm{s}=6$) would experience correlated magnifications within the same mirror image.
-Under the assumption that all stars are single, the high-mass members of star clusters modelled in this paper will typically not attain such small separations -- 1000 high-mass stars (a reasonable estimate for $M\gtrsim 10\ M_\odot$ stars in a $10^5\ M_\odot$ star cluster) randomly distributed within a 1 pc circle would get an average separation of $\approx 6\times 10^{-2}$ pc, i.e. $\sim 10$ microarcseconds.
+Under the assumption that all stars are single, the high-mass members of star clusters modelled in this paper will typically not attain such small separations -- 1000 high-mass stars (a reasonable estimate for $M\gtrsim 10\ M_\odot$ stars in a $10^5\ M_\odot$ star cluster, i.e. the most massive star cluster we consider) randomly distributed within a 1 pc circle would get a median separation of $\approx 3\times 10^{-2}$ pc, i.e. $\approx 5$ microarcseconds.
 However, the binary fraction among the most massive stars in the local Universe is close to unity \citep[e.g.][]{Offner23}, with median separations $\lesssim 10^2$ AU, which would correspond to $\lesssim 0.1$ microarcseconds at $z_\mathrm{s}=6$.
 If high-mass stars in the early Universe exhibit binary properties similar to those observed the present-day Universe, correlated microlensing magnifications between the members of each binary pair are therefore expected.